eea/eea.docker.searchservices/README.md

 __1.7 dataw[1|2]__ - Data Volume Containers
 * Lightweight containers holding the data stored in the workers.
 * These containers make the data easy to backup and be restored independent of the esworker container's faith.

+__1.8 datam__ - Data Container for Master node
+* This container doesn't store any indexed data, but it stores information about the worker nodes, required by the master node

 > * More information about elasticsearch node roles can be found [here](http://www.elastic.co/guide/en/elasticsearch/reference/1.5/modules-node.html)
 > * More information about elasticsearch node discovery can be found [here](http://www.elastic.co/guide/en/elasticsearch/reference/1.5/modules-discovery.html)